jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/objectivec-ios.md

 Quickstarts are also available for [speech synthesis](~/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech-langs/objectivec-ios.md).

-In this article, you learn how to create an iOS app in Objective-C by using the Azure Cognitive Services Speech SDK to transcribe speech to text from a microphone or from a file with recorded audio.
+In this article, you learn how to create an iOS app in Objective-C by using the Azure Cognitive Research Technologies Speech SDK to transcribe speech to text from a microphone or from a file with recorded audio.

 ## Prerequisites